 - 1. Have you or someone you know ever been bullied?
+How did this make you feel?

+- 2. Research the following terms and write a definition for each:

+- Bully

+- Bystander

+- Cyberbullying

+- Physical bullying

+- Verbal bullying

-How did this make you feel? - 2.
-What is the difference between a 'bully' and a 'bystander'? - 3.
-What are 'cyberbullying', 'physical bullying' and 'verbal bullying'? - 4.
-What is your school's bullying policy? - 5.
-What are some actions you can take if you, or someone you know, are being bullied?
+- 3. What is your school's bullying policy?

+- 4. What are some actions you can take if you, or someone you know, are being bullied?